oclservice/ocls-clear-display/README.md

 `display_in_note` | When set to `true`, the permitted uses are displayed inside the Primo Public Note for each database.
 When omitted or set to `false`, permitted uses obtained from CLEAR/OUR instead replace the built-in Primo terms display and the user can display them by clicking the "Show Licence" button.
 Note that when `display_in_note` is enabled, permitted uses are **always displayed** (no user click required).
 `title_text` | Defines what text is to be displayed above the permitted uses table.
 This value can contain basic HTML tags to control appearance.
 `footer_text` | Defines what text is to be displayed underneath the permitted uses table.
 When `display_in_note` is not enabled, this text is wrapped with a hyperlink to the full CLEAR/OUR record.
+`local_instance` | This value can be set to a custom OUR instance name to **override** the one in the original URL.
+See note below regarding CLEAR Local override.
 `terms` | A dictionary of objects for each permission term supplied by CLEAR/OUR.
 For each term, you can define the following two properties:
 `short_text`| Set this value to the short text you want to display when using the `compact_display` mode (see above).
 `hide` | Set this to true if you want to hide a particular term from the display.

 The text of the "Show License"/"Hide License" button can be customized in the ViewIt Labels table within the Alma backend.
 Alter the description for the following codes: `c.uresolver.viewit.license.show_license` and `c.uresolver.viewit.license.hide_license`.

+### CLEAR Local override

+In the case of the Ontario colleges, CLEAR URLs are provided by OCLS for all consortial resources.
+Colleges who have opted to use the CLEAR Local service, can in addition manage their own CLEAR instance and add their own URLs to local resources in their Institution Zone.
+However, the URLs provided by OCLS on consortial resources will retrieve CLEAR Central records for those resources, while CLEAR Local colleges may want their own records to be displayed instead.

+This can be achieved by setting the `local_instance` variable in the configuration array to the name of their instance.
+Setting this variable will
+**override** the instance name in **all** CLEAR links found by the module.

+Note that currently there is no fallback to this override method.
+If no CLEAR Local record exists for a resource, permitted uses will not be displayed, even if a CLEAR Central record exists!

 ## Credits